Investing

 Depending on which country, it’s likely you’ll be able to send them a message using their online form, chat with a bot/followed by online representative or give them a call.

-Like many things in life for us non residents, trying to open a Vanguard account can get messy.
-Even if you live in one of their countries of operation you still may run into a brick wall due to your non resident status.
+You see, like many things in life for us poor expatriates, trying to open a Vanguard account can get messy if your details don’t look good on a form.
+In other words, even if you live in one of their countries of operation you still may run into a brick wall due to your non resident status.

-But if that’s you, don’t think that means you can’t invest with Vanguard because you can.
+But if that’s you, don’t worry.
+There’s another option.
 And the best news – it is super easy.
-You just use a alternative platform that’s open to expats.
+You just use an investment platform that’s open to expats.
+Spoiler alert: There are many!

 Alternative Investment Platform

+Here’s the thing.
 You own the shares no matter where you bought them from.
-If you buy shares in Vanguard funds from a different investment platform you still own those shares, just like you would if you bought them through Vanguard themselves.
+If you buy shares in Vanguard funds from a different investment platform you still own those shares, just like you would if you bought them directly.
 There’s no difference.

-You still get access to all those super low cost high quality options that Vanguard is famous for.
+You still get access to all those super low cost high quality options.

-And in fact, believe it or not, investing with Vanguard can be cheaper if you don’t use Vanguard’s own platform because other options have cheaper fees.
+And in fact, believe it or not, investing with Vanguard can be cheaper if you don’t use their own platform because other options have cheaper fees.

 Hard to believe.
 I know.
 But it’s true.

 You see Vanguard still has platform fees.
-The exact amount you pay will depend on exactly where you live and which one of Vanguard’s global options you are using.
+The exact amount you pay will depend on exactly where you live.

-As an example, Vanguard UK charges 0.15% to use their platform.
-Not crazily expensive, but then again, this is a time when high quality expat friendly investment platforms like Saxo Markets don’t even charge a fee.
-Sure you’ll have to pay a fee on purchase, but they are tiny.
+As an example, Vanguard UK charges 0.15%.
+Not crazily expensive, but then again, this is a time when many alternatives don’t even charge equivalent fee.

 Key Steps